Malethrion/Predicting-Housing-Prices/README.md

 ## Business Requirements

 - Real estate businesses need to predict housing prices using historical data and property attributes.
-- **Business Requirement 1**: Understand which features most strongly influence house pricing through correlation analysis and feature importance.
+- **Business Requirement 1:** Understand which features most strongly influence house pricing through correlation analysis and feature importance.
-- **Business Requirement 2**: Predict the sale price of houses given a set of property features using a regression model.
+- **Business Requirement 2:** Predict the sale price of houses given a set of property features using a regression model.

 [Back to top](#table-of-contents)

 ## Hypothesis and Validation

-- **Hypothesis 1**:
+- **Hypothesis 1:**
   - House size and neighborhood are the most significant factors influencing house prices.
-  - **Validation**: Conduct correlation analysis, feature importance studies, and visualize relationships using scatter plots and heatmaps.
+  - **Validation:v** Conduct correlation analysis, feature importance studies, and visualize relationships using scatter plots and heatmaps.

-- **Hypothesis 2**:
+- **Hypothesis 2:**
   - Accurate predictions rely on multiple features, including house size, age, and neighborhood.
-  - **Validation**: Evaluate model performance using metrics like RMSE, R-squared, and cross-validation, and analyze feature importance.
+  - **Validation:** Evaluate model performance using metrics like RMSE, R-squared, and cross-validation, and analyze feature importance.

-- **Hypothesis 3**:
+- **Hypothesis 3:**
   - Homes in popular neighborhoods have higher prices.
-  - **Validation**: Analyze price distributions by neighborhood and visualize with histograms or box plots.
+  - **Validation:** Analyze price distributions by neighborhood and visualize with histograms or box plots.

 [Back to top](#table-of-contents)

 ## Mapping Business Requirements to Data Visualizations and ML Tasks

-- **Business Requirement 1**: Data Visualization and Correlation Analysis
+- **Business Requirement 1:** Data Visualization and Correlation Analysis
   - Perform correlation studies (Pearson’s, Spearman’s) and Predictive Power Score (PPS) to identify key predictors.
   - Visualize relationships using heatmaps, scatter plots, and bar charts in the Streamlit app’s “Correlation Study” page.

-- **Business Requirement 2**: Regression Model Development
+- **Business Requirement 2:** Regression Model Development
   - Build an XGBoost regression model, optimize hyperparameters with Optuna, and validate using train-test splits and cross-validation.
-  - Implement prediction functionality in the “House Price Prediction” page, allowing users to input features and receive price estimates.
+  - Implement prediction functionality in the “Predicting House Prices” page, allowing users to input features and receive price estimates.

 [Back to top](#table-of-contents)